hex-agon/chat-logger/README.md

 # Chat Logger
 This plugin allows logging chat messages from different channels to individual files.
-Currently, the plugin supports public, private and clan channels and each can be toggled on/off individually.
+Currently, the plugin supports public, group, game, private and clan channels and each can be toggled on/off individually.
-The log file rotation happens on a daily basis and up to 7 log files are kept.
+The log file rotation happens on a daily basis and up to 30 log files are kept.
+However, this can be changed from the plugin's settings.

 The logs can be found at RuneLite's home folder under the `chatlogs` directory.
 To find runelite's home navigate to `%userprofile%\.runelite` on Windows or `$HOME/.runelite` on Linux and macOS.